 Convenient, Configurable Dashboards

-New to Robot Schedule are user-definable dashboards that provide operations staff with key metrics and critical information at a glance.
+The Robot Schedule web interface also introduces user-definable dashboards—available only in the web interface—that provide operations staff and IT managers with key metrics and critical information at a glance.
 Dashboards are specific to a user but can optionally be shared by other users.
-They refresh automatically to display the latest information and can also show data from multiple systems having Robot Schedule.
+They refresh automatically to display the latest information and can also show data from multiple systems.
 Some dashboard widget options include:

 - Business windows that allow you to see the status of jobs running during a pre-defined time period